oblador/react-native-animatable/README.md

 # react-native-animatable
-Easy to use declarative transitions and a standard set of animations for React Native
+Declarative transitions and animations for React Native

 ## Installation